-ASHT provides this section of the website to offer patients and the general public information on hand therapy and common hand conditions.
+ASHT provides this section of the website to offer patients and the general public information on hand therapy and common hand and upper extremity conditions.

 What is hand and upper extremity therapy?

 Hand therapy is the art and science of evaluating and treating injuries and conditions of the upper extremity (shoulder, arm, elbow, forearm, wrist and hand).
 Hand therapy uses a number of therapeutic interventions to help return a person to their highest level of function.
 It evolved from the need for a specialist with the knowledge and experience required to manage the challenging recovery of complex hand and upper extremity injuries

 What is a hand therapist?